symfony/symfony-docs/frontend/custom_version_strategy.rst

-Asset versioning is a technique that improves the performance of web applications by adding a version identifier to the URL of the static assets (CSS, JavaScript, images, etc.) When the content of the asset changes, its identifier is also modified to force the browser download it again instead of reusing the cached asset.
+Asset versioning is a technique that improves the performance of web applications by adding a version identifier to the URL of the static assets (CSS, JavaScript, images, etc.) When the content of the asset changes, its identifier is also modified to force the browser to download it again instead of reusing the cached asset.

 Symfony supports asset versioning thanks to the